John-Lund/RecipeDetective/README.md

 a list of ingredients in the search activity edit text and the app will request recipes that contain those ingredients.
 Recipes can be stored in a Room-powered "favourites" data base and reviews written by users can be shared via a Firebase Realtime Database.
 The app uses a simple Firebase Auth and viewmodels, live data and a respository.
+It also has a home screen widget to display ingredients from recipes viewed in favourite details.

 If you want to see this app fully working, you'll need to get a Yummly key and app ID and insert them where indicated by a "todo" I left in there.
+Without an app ID and key, everything will work apart from the search.

 ### **Sample UI images**